robusta-dev/kubernetes-chatgpt-bot/README.md

 # Introduction

+**Want a complete AI investigation of your alerts with an autonomous AI agent that can fetch data and investigate on it's own?
+The next generation of AI troubleshooting for Prometheus alerts is currently in private beta.
+[You can request access here](https://robusta-dev.typeform.com/request-ng-ai).**

 A ChatGPT[^1] bot for Kubernetes issues.
 Ask the AI how to solve your Prometheus alerts, get pithy responses.

 No more solving alerts alone in the darkness - the internet has your back.